mattleung10/G-CLEF_Fiber_Lab/README.md

   <img src="https://github.com/mattleung10/G-CLEF_Fiber_Lab/blob/master/Matrix_Vision_Interface/Using_Harvester/GUI_Demo/20220315_Far_Field_GUI_Demo.png" width="49%" />
 </p>

-Note that due to size constraints, images taken by the cameras were not included in this repository.
+Note that due to repository size constraints, images taken by the cameras were not included in this repository.

 ## Optical Fiber Mode Scrambler

-### Background on Modal Noise
+### Background Information about Modal Noise

-When coherent light propagates through a multi-mode optical fiber, the modes interfere at the fiber exit boundary, producing a high contrast speckle interference pattern called modal noise.
+When coherent light propagates through a multi-mode optical fiber, the modes interfere at the fiber exit boundary, producing a high contrast speckle interference pattern called <b>modal noise</b>.
 This non-uniform interference pattern is a problem which particularly affects fiber-fed precision RV spectrographs like G-CLEF, leading to systematic errors and lower signal-to-noise ratios in measurements.
-To mitigate the effects of modal noise, a device called an optical fiber mode scrambler is used.
+To mitigate the effects of modal noise, a device called an optical fiber mode scrambler can be used.
 A mode scrambler dynamically agitates a fiber, so that the interference pattern will change over time and be smoothed out over long exposures, destroying the modal information in the fiber.

 Most fiber mode scramblers mechanically agitate the fiber in order to mitigate modal noise.
 However, the generality of mode scramblers in the literature are limited, because they are often specific to a given instrument.
 Different mode scramblers in the literature mechanically agitate a fiber in different ways, for example by shaking, bending, rotating, or twisting.
-However, there has not been much research into the best way to agitate a fiber so that the highest amount of modal noise is reduced.
+However, there has not been much research into the best way to agitate a fiber so that the highest amount of modal noise is reduced in astronomical applications.
 My internship project aimed to investigate this.

-### Design
+### Mode Scrambler Design

 In this project, the mechanical design of the mode scrambler prototype consists of a [four-bar linkage](https://en.wikipedia.org/wiki/Four-bar_linkage) crank-rocker.
 Two stepper motors are used, which are controlled by an Arduino (see the ```Arduino_Code``` directory).
 An electrical schematic is shown below.
 For more details, please see the report linked in the Introduction.
 <p align="center">